About the garden

-Whangaroa Health Services Trust (WHST) community teaching garden has been dormant for the last three years and in 2020 the trust redeveloped the once thriving garden to boost food security and economic development for our vulnerable members of the Whangaroa Ward.
-WHST believes that supporting Whangaroa’s local food production will create skills that boost incomes and self-sufficiency.
+Our community teaching garden was lying dormant for three years until 2020 when the trust redeveloped the once thriving garden to boost food security and economic development for our community.
+We know that by supporting Whangaroa’s local food production we can help develop skills that can boost income and self-sufficiency.
 Together with our community we have co-created a garden and orchard that is attractive, well maintained garden and orchard.
-Our aim is it easier for people to afford access or eat healthy, local food.
-Our community garden once redesigned will be opened as a teaching garden, promoting how to save money and become environmentally sustainable.
+Our aim is to make it easy for people to access healthy, local kai.
+We utilise the space as a teaching garden, promoting how to save money and become environmentally sustainable.
 The garden’s benefits are far reaching; our elder care home enjoy the harvest of fresh veggies, whanau learn how to grow, volunteers offer time in return for produce and we even help fill food parcels.

 Whether your motivation is getting your hands on fresh veg, learning new skills, making friends or getting active, you are welcome to join us.

 Community working bee: Every Friday from 9.30am-12.30pm.
 You can just turn up.